kuainiu/laravel-kuainiu/README.md

 ### Kuainiu PAssport Connect with Laravel Socialite

-If you intend on using Mollie Connect, update `config/services.php` by adding this to the array:
+If you intend on using Kuainiu Connect, update `config/services.php` by adding this to the array:

 ```php
 'kuainiu' => [